baooab/ohana.css/README.md

 $ npm run build
 ```

-The final generate's `ohana.css` locate at `dist/css/hana.css`, feel free to use it :)
+The resulting file `ohana.css` locates at `dist/css/hana.css`, feel free to use it :)